Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Keen to book your train tickets to Kassel Hbf?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.

-Hamburg to Kassel Hbf by train
+Trains to Kassel Hbf from Hamburg

 First train